Project

 Actions #23

-Updated by ed fardos over 6 years ago
+Updated by ed fardos about 7 years ago

 BTW, it's easy to observe the slow frequency using "gqrx" with a $20 software defined radio.
 You can see the spectrum, put a line on the desired frequency, then transmit with the broken Yaesu.
 The peak is well to the left of the line by 5Khz.
 Using RT-Systems software to program the repeater, or using the radio front panel puts the peak right on the line as expected.
 It's truly bizarre that the "displayed" frequency on the radio is not the actual transmitted frequency.